 |up to three years (part-time) or three terms (full-time) to complete|

-The degree requires completion of 36 points to graduate, not including points earned in ACTU PS5900 Proseminar in Actuarial Science or ACTU PS5995 Internship in Actuarial Science.
+* Does not include points earned in ACTU PS5900 Proseminar in Actuarial Science or ACTU PS5995 Internship in Actuarial Science.

 Course Requirements and Waivers

-- All other required courses related to actuarial organization examinations may be waived if the student has met the requirements of these examinations.
+All other required courses related to actuarial organization examinations may be waived if the student has passed the corresponding SOA or CAS examinations listed below.
 Such students will substitute these courses with approved electives.
-Student may waive courses by providing a transcript from the SOA or other actuarial organization proving successful completion.
-Students not waived from required courses may also add electives to their program of study with the approval of the academic adviser.
+Student may waive courses by providing a transcript from the SOA or CAS, proving successful completion.